 The brief is no less important for the researcher working in-house than for the agency.
 Research carried out by company personnel is frequently treated less stringently than when there is a price tag.
 The in-house researcher does, however, have the benefit of close and constant access to other internal staff who can fill in on background and product details.
 Though the brief is less formal, it may well be (and should be) as thorough as any delivered to an agency,

 The research brief should be a dialogue.
 It is expected that the sponsor has thought through the problem and set objectives for the study, though these may be modified as the briefing session develops.
 Nor are briefs irrevocable.
-Information discovered during the research programme may alter the complexion of the problem and prompt a change in direction.
+Information discovered during the research program may alter the complexion of the problem and prompt a change in direction.
 Progress reporting is therefore a vital part of every study.

 What A Research Brief Should Contain